 “Maha Mrityunjay Mantra” should be recited with absolute devotion.

-Not only is the Mondays of this month significant, even Tuesdays are considered auspicious during Sawan since Lord Shiva’s consort, Goddess Parvati is worshiped on these days.
+Not only are the Mondays of this month significant, but even Tuesdays are also auspicious during Sawan since Lord Shiva’s consort, Goddess Parvati is worshiped on these days.
 Fast kept on Tuesdays to worship the Goddess, is called the ‘Mangal Gauri Vrat’.

 It is believed that Lord Shiva can be pleased by the Sawan Somvaar Vrats.
 Although the fasts during this month are very auspicious, many Shiva devotees start the first of their ‘Solah Somvaar”(Fast for 16 continuous Mondays), from the first Monday of this month.